proxifly/proxifly/README.md

 * Check your public IP
   * Blazingly fast public IP check
   * Use this to confirm you are connected through the proxy!
-  * Use option `extended=true` to see country, city, zipcode, and latitude/longitude for the IP as well.
+  * Use option `extended=true` to see country, city, zip code, and latitude/longitude for the IP as well.

 ### Getting an API key
 You can use so much of `proxifly` for free, but if you want to do some advanced stuff, you'll need an API key.
 You can get one by signing up for an account at [https://proxifly.com/signup](https://proxifly.com/signup).